pravj/modified-lanyon/_posts/2015-04-23-development-story-of-puzzl.md

 #Behind the scene

-I framed all this story for you, the trurh is something else.
+I framed all this story for you, the truth is something else.

 > Guess what?
 It's my exam-time again that made me write this.